npe1011/grrm2xtb_cpp/README.md

 ## Compilation

  - The released binary file has been statically built and may require no dependencies.
- - If you want to build your self, modify makefile and do make.
+ - If you want to build by yourself, modify makefile and do make.
  - The current makefile is written to use intel compiler (icpx) for static build.